 Our procedures are designed to protect patients and to be fair to all parties.
 We cannot order refunds or award compensation; only the courts can do that.
 If you are not sure whether you should contact us, find out more about who can help with complaints or about the standards of care we expect dental professionals to deliver.

-A more detailed version of the diagram below can be found in our How to Report publication.
+A more detailed version of the diagram below can be found in our How to report a dental professional to us (258.4 KB, PDF) publication.

 We consider your complaint to see if we are the right organisation to deal with your concerns.